Please visit the Contract Library page for direct links to our library of active and inactive contracts.

 3. Request for Resume (RFR) is a shortened version of a TORFP used to acquire contract personnel from the CATS + master contract to rapidly to fill short term personnel needs.

-IFBs and RFPs are typically advertised on eMaryland Marketplace.
+IFBs and RFPs are typically advertised on eMaryland Marketplace Advantage.
 Additionally, RFPs and IFBs may be sent directly to known interested vendors.
 DoIT Master Contract TORFPs, PORFPs and RFRs are sent to qualified Master Contractors and posted on the DoIT web site.

 A Master Contract is the State equivalent to an Indefinite Delivery, Indefinite Quantity contract.
 Companies compete to be selected as a qualified vendor for the Master Contract.
 Goods and services are purchased by issuing competitive task orders under the Master Contract to only those vendors awarded the Master Contract (called Master Contractors).
 Participation by non-Master Contractors on a task order is only supported through subcontracting opportunities.